dimag0g/nios_duino/README.md

 a NIOS II CPU, enough on-board RAM to run the code, and enoug flash storage if you want your code to be persistent.

-- FPGA - Ideally, you'll need any IC of Cyclone, Stratix or Arria families.
+- FPGA - Ideally, you'll need any IC of Cyclone, or Arria families.
+Stratix is even more powerful, but requires a commercial Quartus license.
 It should also be possible to implement NIOS on a MAX 10 device, but you have to make sure the FPGA is big enough to support the CPU.
 Also check that the IO voltage supported by the FPGA is compatible with the hadware